Overview

 data: async () => {

-// Fetch data from API
+// Fetch data from API at build time

 const response = await fetch('https://api.example.com/posts');